mfiles music files mfiles film music

 TV work by Alan Silvestri:

-• The "CHIPS" series
+• The "CHiPs" series

 Even if you go no further, check out the CDs of "Back to the Future" (which includes the well-known song "The Power of Love" by Huey Lewis and the News) and "Forrest Gump" (for which Silvestri was Oscar nominated).
-There is a comprehensive web-site dedicated to Silvestri at Alan-Silvestri.com
+There is a comprehensive web-site dedicated to Silvestri at www.AlanSilvestri.com